at-eee/perm/README.md

 6. result.tex is passed to perm.sh.
 7. perm.sh finally processes result.tex to be appropriate for LaTeX.
 8. result.pdf file is created.

+note: user takes resposibility of erroneous program results due to invalid input.
+IMPORTANT!: Already pre-compiled full program is present in the "build_1.1" folder BUT it is compiled/intended for and ONLY FOR XUBUNTU Operating System!!!